New legislation - The Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018 takes effect on 1 October 2018.

 Since the scheme launched earlier this year, 76 of the existing 80 licensed private hire operators have already achieved the satisfactory three-star rating by attending free private hire law and safeguarding awareness sessions.

-There are also 12 operators who are working towards the five-star rating with assessments planned for early in 2018.
+There are also 12 operators who are working towards the 5-star rating with assessments planned for early in 2018.

 The scheme is just one of a number of measures introduced this year by the council for taxis and private hire services operating in the East Riding to give protection to both customers and drivers.